 It wasn’t until the 1990s that we came to understand the increased risks of heart disease associated with the consumption of hydrogenated oils and trans-fats such as cottonseed.
 Thus many people stopped baking with Crisco, and instead turned back to lard, which today, is making a comeback.

-6 Reasons To Try Baking With Lard
+6 Reasons To Bake With Lard

 Here are 6 reasons to try lard in your holiday baking this year.